emschimmel/bottle/README.md

 ### Extending

-If you want to extend this tool with another tenant, you have to make a scrapper class and make it have a public function def `def start_for_id(ad_id, tenant):` (see examples of 2dehands/marktplaats/kijiji), import it in `./model/tenant_enum.py` and add it to the enumeration there.
+If you want to extend this tool with another tenant, you have to make a scrapper class and make it have a public function def `def start_for_id(ad_id, url, tenant):` (see examples of 2dehands/marktplaats/kijiji), import it in `./model/tenant_enum.py` and add it to the enumeration there.

 ### RUN